wvhulle/hyprlax/README.md

 # Non-interactive:
 hyprlax ctl convert-config ~/.config/hyprlax/parallax.conf ~/.config/hyprlax/hyprlax.toml --yes

-# If you start hyprlax with a legacy path, it prints the exact convert command
+# If you start hyprlax with a legacy path, it will warn and print a suggested convert command
-hyprlax --non-interactive --config ~/.config/hyprlax/parallax.conf
+hyprlax --config ~/.config/hyprlax/parallax.conf
 ```

 ## Compositor Configuration